-This guide will cover the basic of "imperative" programming in Python - controlling the flow of your code using Loops and Conditionals
+This guide will cover the basic of "imperative" programming in Python - controlling the flow of your code using loops and conditionals

 In this guide, we will learn two basic types of 'flow control' structures that will allow us to control how the code within our scripts is executed and allow us to start writing more complex algorithms.

 Up to this point, our scripts have been pretty basic—limited to only executing in a top-down order with one command or operation per line.
-The following two concepts—Conditionals and Loops—are the two basic 'flow control' structures which can actually alter the sequence in which our code is executed, thereby creating more complex behavior and allowing us to implement more interesting functionality.
+The following two concepts—conditionals and loops—are the two basic 'flow control' structures which can actually alter the sequence in which our code is executed, thereby creating more complex behavior and allowing us to implement more interesting functionality.

 Conditionals are structures within a script which can execute different lines of code based on certain 'conditions' being met.
-In Python, the most basic type of Conditional will test a Boolean to see if it is True, and then execute some code if it passes:
+In Python, the most basic type of conditional will test a Boolean to see if it is True

 b = True